JoeFri85/simpleMCD/README.md

 # simpleMCD

 This is a simple Minecraft Server Daemon.
 It creates a screen session and then pushes commands to it to start and stop the server.
-It consists of two files.
-The first is the simpleMCD.service file.
-This file contains the run commands to open the screen session and start the minecraft server in this screen session, this file also executes the miencraftStop script to stop the server in the event of a server restart, normal shutdown, or if the daemon is stopped.
-The second is the minecraftStop script, this issues the stop command to the screen session.
+It consists of a single file .service file.
+This file contains the run commands to open the screen session and start the minecraft server in this screen session along with the stop commands to shutdown the minecraft server safely during a reboot or normal shutdown of the machine.

-By default this daemon is set up for the minecraft files to be located in the /srv/minecraft directory and owned by a user named minecraft. simpleMCD.service should be placed in the /etc/systemd/system directory and owned by root:
+By default this daemon is set up for the minecraft files to be located in the /srv/minecraft directory and owned by a user named minecraft.

+simpleMCD.service should be placed in the /etc/systemd/system directory and owned by root:

 	sudo cp simpleMCD.service /etc/systemd/system